-The overall study design including elements such as multi- or singlecenter, observational or interventional, single- or two-arms/multiple-arms, etc., should be described.
-For observational studies, details on either retrospective or prospective design should be described.
+The overall study design including elements such as multi- or single-center, observational or interventional, single- or two-arms/multiple-arms, etc., should be described.
+For observational studies, details on either retrospective, prospective, or retro-prospective design should be described.